 If Kurt had been on the site that night, his life may very well have ended then.

 Disappointingly, the museum says nothing about that raid.
 I wanted to know how many people had died on the ground, how the Germans reacted, and how they proceeded to clean up the mess and reinstate the V-weapon initiative in an underground cavern in Germany, far away from the prying eyes of the aerial cameras.
-But the museum was silent on that score.

 However, we know that the bombing raid delayed the V-weapon program for several crucial months.
-It wasn’t until June 1944, a week after the successful D-Day invasion, that the first V-1s started to rain down on London.
+It wasn’t until June 1944, a week after the successful D-Day invasion, that the first V-1 bombs started to rain down on London.
 The V-2s followed, starting in September 1944.
 By that time the Allies were advancing across the continent, and the Germans were in retreat.

 After 10,000 flying bombs and 3,000 rockets were launched, the V weapon program simply petered out.
-If they had been invented and deployed earlier, they might indeed have fulfilled Hitler’s boast as “the weapons that will win the war.
+If they had been invented and deployed earlier, they might indeed have fulfilled Hitler’s boast as “the weapons that will win the war.”

 Kurt Drews Trains as Luftwaffe Pilot